molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Using a language with strong, static typing like TypeScript has these main benefits:

 - With proper typings in place, the compiler catches a certain class of bugs early.
-It’s harder to write code that fails for simple reasons.
+It is harder to write code that fails for simple reasons.
 Runtime errors like TypeError and ReferenceError are almost eliminated.
-- Static typing forces you to handle cases that are logically possible, even though they might be rare in practice.
+- Static typing forces you to handle cases that are logically possible, even though they are rare in practice.
 Without type checking, someone has to write automated tests (see below) for the edge cases, otherwise the errors are not caught.
 - Static typing makes you think twice about the structure of your data, about object modeling and API design.
-In plain JavaScript code, it’s easy to create, mix and mutate complex objects.
+In plain JavaScript code, it is easy to create, mix and mutate complex objects.
 This makes it hard to see which properties are available and which types they have.
 In TypeScript, each function has a well-defined signature.
 The structure of all objects passed around in the code is described by classes or interfaces.
 - Strong typing means there is no implicit type conversion.
 Explicit code is simpler code.
 - Editors with strong TypeScript support, like Visual Studio Code, make programming a bliss.
 They have productivity features known from fully fledged <abbr title="Integrated development environments">IDEs</abbr>.
 Writing, navigating and refactoring code is much easier since the editor understands the structure of the program, knows all names and types.